UK Labour Party sweeps to power in historic election win with Keir Starmer

 Rising poverty, crumbling infrastructure and overstretched National Health Service have led to gripes about "Broken Britain."

 Johnson's successor, Liz Truss, rocked the economy further with a package of drastic tax cuts and lasted just 49 days in office.
-Truss lost her seat to Labour, was one of a slew of senior Tories kicked out in a stark electoral reckoning.
+Truss, who lost her seat to Labour, was one of a slew of senior Tories kicked out in a stark electoral reckoning.

 The result is a catastrophe for the Conservatives as voters punished them for 14 years of presiding over austerity, Brexit, a pandemic, political scandals and internecine conflict.

-The historic defeat -the smallest number of seats in the party's two-century history - leaves it depleted and in disarray and will likely spark an immediate contest to replace Sunak as leader.
+The historic defeat - the smallest number of seats in the party's two-century history - leaves it depleted and in disarray and will spark an immediate contest to replace Sunak, who said he would step down as leader.

 In a sign of the volatile public mood and anger at the system, the incoming Parliament will be more fractured and ideologically diverse than any for years.
 Smaller parties picked up millions of votes, including the centrist Liberal Democrats and Farage's Reform UK.
 It won four seats, including one for Farage in the seaside town of Clacton-on-Sea, securing a place in Parliament on his eighth attempt.